Larrikinau/overseerr-content-filtering/docs/support/faq.md

 Out of the box, Overseerr already fulfills most of the [PWA install criteria](https://web.dev/install-criteria/).
 You simply need to make sure that your Overseerr instance is being served over HTTPS (e.g., via a [reverse proxy](../extending-overseerr/reverse-proxy.md)).

-### Overseerr is amazing!
-But it is not translated in my language yet!
-Can I help with translations?
+### Can I help with translations for the Content Filtering Fork?

-You sure can!
-We are using [Weblate](https://hosted.weblate.org/engage/overseerr/) for translations.
-If your language is not listed, please [open a feature request on GitHub](https://github.com/sct/overseerr/issues/new/choose).
+Currently, the Content Filtering Fork uses the same translation system as upstream Overseerr.
+For translation requests specific to content filtering features, please [open an issue on our GitHub repository](https://github.com/Larrikinau/overseerr-content-filtering/issues).

 ### Where can I find the changelog?

-You can find the changelog for your version (stable/`latest`,s or `develop`) in the **Settings &rarr; About** page in your Overseerr instance.
+You can find the changelog for your version in the **Settings → About** page in your Content Filtering Fork instance.

-You can alternatively review the [stable release history](https://github.com/sct/overseerr/releases) and [`develop` branch commit history](https://github.com/sct/overseerr/commits/develop) on GitHub.
+You can alternatively review the [release history](https://github.com/Larrikinau/overseerr-content-filtering/releases) and [commit history](https://github.com/Larrikinau/overseerr-content-filtering/commits/main) on GitHub.

 ### Some media is missing from Overseerr that I know is in Plex!